jork41989/QuackerClicker/README.md

 ### Auto Quacks

 - Created the base logic that was used to structure the AutoQuack class, this includes both JavaScript logic and CSS.

+### Ducks

+- Designed achievements and unlockable ducks, had the graphic for the duck changed based off of achievement.

+- Created a menu to display the available achievements and changed their state and internal elements based off of whether they were unlocked.

+- Created a menu to display the  users unlocked ducks, allows the user to change their current ducks skin.